 The disease gets worse slowly.
 Tissues in parts of the brain shrink over time.
 Symptoms such as behavior changes, speech difficulty, and problems thinking occur slowly and get worse.

-Early personality changes can help doctors tell Pick disease apart from Alzheimer disease.
+Early personality changes can help doctors tell FTD apart from Alzheimer disease.
 (Memory loss is often the main, and earliest, symptom of Alzheimer disease.)

 General symptoms include: